Home Vancouver Events Calendar Festivals and Events in Vancouver Surrey Vaisakhi Parade, Festival and Celebrations

 Carnival Admission Prices

 In 2024 tickets cost $4.50 per ride or $30.00 for an all-day wristband.
-(Note: Exact prices are subject to change.)
+(Note: Exact prices were subject to change.)

 Types of Amusement Rides

-Typical rides at the carnival include the Tilt-A-Whirl, Kreepy Kastle (i.e., haunted house), The Sizzler, The Zipper, Zero Gravity, The Lightning Bolt, Berry-Go-Round and Elephants & Jets.
+Typical rides at the carnival include the Tilt-A-Whirl, Kreepy Kastle (i.e. haunted house), The Sizzler, The Zipper, Zero Gravity, The Lightning Bolt, Berry-Go-Round and Elephants & Jets.
 There is also usually a Ferris wheel and bumper cars.

 Surrey Vaisakhi Festival Videos

 For an idea of what the Surrey Vaisakhi Festival looks like, see the video below.
+To see other videos of the event, click Surrey Vaisakhi Parade Videos.

 To get an idea about how the Surrey festival compares with Vancouver’s version of the same event, which takes place one week earlier, click Vancouver Vaisakhi Parade Video.

-Tips and Advice
+Tips & Advice

 Things to Consider in Advance